Limits for automated, scheduled, and instant flows

 |Retry minimum delay||5 seconds|

-For more information on other retry policies, see Azure Logic Apps Retry Policies.
+For more information on other retry policies, go to Handle errors and exceptions in Azure Logic Apps, Retry policies.

 Turning off or deleting flows